data-scientist-dude/dsd-blog/content/hugo.md

 I want to help people understand the basic, intermediate and advanced concepts of data science.
 Statistics, data wrangling, analysis, models and visualization are my intellectual passions.

 I break down subjects to the brass tacks, clearly explaining key principles.
-Follow me on [Medium]() and join using this link in order to support my efforts.
-Your membership rate is the same low rate and I benefit from helping to grow this platform for writers.
+Follow me on [Medium](https://datascientistdude.medium.com/) to learn more about best data practices.

 I help people understand and use data models.